top of page

 Wallis_Simpson_headshot.jpg

-The theme that underpins the Armstrong and Burton series is the deep yet somewhat unlikely friendship between the arch Thatcherite Norman Armstrong, and the old socialist Alf Burton.
+The theme that underpins the Armstrong and Burton series is the deep yet somewhat unlikely friendship between the arch-Thatcherite Norman Armstrong, and the old-school socialist Alf Burton.
 When Winston Churchill was defeated in 1945, conservatively minded King George VI had to come to terms with a Labour government intent on social reform.

 Would they find common ground?